Essential Tulum Packing List

 Tulum’s hurricane season lasts from June 1st through November 30th, so be mindful of the potential for storms if you plan to visit during this time.
 Purchase travel insurance in case a storm throws a wrench in your travel plans!

-Breathable clothing, sun protection, and quick-drying fabrics are the best ways to stay comfortable in Tulum year-round.
+Breathable clothing, coral reef-safe sun protection, and quick-drying fabrics are the best ways to stay comfortable in Tulum year-round.

 What to Pack for Tulum